-Symptoms of a pulmonary embolism include:
+Symptoms of pulmonary embolism

-- chest pain
+- pain in your chest

 - coughing up blood

 The symptoms you have and how severe they are will depend on how big the pulmonary embolism is and where it is.
 For example, if the clot is small and in a blood vessel at the outer edge of your lungs, you may have mild symptoms.
 If the blood clot is large and in a central blood vessel, it could cause you to collapse suddenly.

 These symptoms could be caused by conditions other than a pulmonary embolism, but if you have any of them, see your GP as soon as possible.
 If you have severe symptoms, including difficulty breathing and chest pain, you should call an ambulance and get medical help as soon as you can.